 Not susceptible to any particular disease, Mini Lops are prone to most of the same illnesses as other rabbit breeds.
 As well as ensuring that they have adequate housing and a good diet, you will also need to provide regular grooming.
 Like cats, rabbits clean themselves and remove dead fur by licking, but they are unable to vomit, which means that any fur they ingest can cause a blockage in the stomach.
 Brush them regularly, and feed plenty of roughage to ensure that they can better pass any ingested fur.

 Watch out for signs of overgrown teeth.
-Their teeth grow throughout their lives, are usually worn down by chewing on hay, but can pierce their cheeks if left unchecked to grow too long.
+Their teeth grow throughout their lives and are usually worn down by chewing on hay, but can pierce their cheeks if left unchecked to grow too long.

 Are Mini Lop Rabbits Suitable For You?

-If you are looking for a friendly and small to medium-sized rabbit, that is likely to be energetic and friendly, and may also be laid-back and very easy to get along with, then the Mini Lop is a good choice of rabbit.
+If you are looking for a friendly and small to medium-sized rabbit that is likely to be energetic and friendly, and may also be laid-back and very easy to get along with, then the Mini Lop is a good choice.
 They are referred to as fuzzy, friendly balls, and this perfectly sums up the temperament of most of these rabbits.

-Mini Lop rabbits are no more difficult to care for than any rabbit, are not especially susceptible to any specific diseases or illnesses, and are relatively easy to care for.
+Mini Lop rabbits are no more difficult to care for than any rabbit, and they are not especially susceptible to any specific diseases or illnesses.
 Although, you do need to ensure that they have plenty of room, a decent diet, and that you spend lots of time with them to socialize and acclimate them to human contact.